Freight Conductor Salary

 Freight Conductors flock to Union Pacific Railroad for generous paychecks, where average earnings of $70K lead the pack in compensation; however, Union Pacific Railroad also provides employees with a wide spectrum of compensation ranging from $43K at one end to $139K at the other end.

-CSX Corp offers the least money; the median income there is just $55K.
-The pay range is also pretty narrow, as compensation generally sits between $30K and $101K.
+CSX Corp offers the lowest compensation; the median salary there averages out to only $55K.
+The pay range is also narrow, ranging between $30K and $101K.

 Pay by Experience Level for Freight Conductor